rev-net/memo/pitch.md

 ### Pitch to investors

 We encourage investors to participate directly in the $REV revnet from their favorite EVM chain, see [below](#rev) for details.
-The first 90 days of revnet will favor grassroots invesors.
+The first 90 days of revnet will favor grassroots investors.

 For those investors who prefer interacting with a corporation in fiat instead of accessing $REV directly, RRG can facilitate access while also charging a 1% management fee per year of management, paid in $REV.